kevinluong21/wordle/README.md

 ## Design Document
 Refer to [Design Document](/docs/design_system.md) for a detailed design description of the game.

+## Disclaimer
+This project connects to an API, and if the `php.ini` configurations are not set properly, it may encounter errors.
+Please ensure that your PHP environment is correctly configured to avoid potential issues.

 ## Game Components

 ### Getting Started
 To play Wordle, follow these steps:
 1. Clone the repository: git clone https://github.com/kevinluong21/wordle.git